color-js/color.js/README.md

 [Official website](https://colorjs.io) • [Contribution guide](CONTRIBUTING.md)

-Color.js is a color conversion and modification library created by the editors of the CSS Color specifications (but by now has also attracted a small grassroots team of co-maintainers) and used as a testing ground for ideas about a [native Color object for the web platform](https://github.com/wicg/color-api).
+Color.js is a color conversion and modification library originally created by two of the editors of the CSS Color specifications: Lea Verou and Chris Lilley.

-## Impact

-- Has been used to create demos for several W3C specifications
-- Has been used by browsers to test their implementations
-- Used by several [high impact projects](https://www.npmjs.com/browse/depended/colorjs.io), including [Sass](https://sass-lang.com/), [Open Props](https://open-props.style/), [axe](https://www.deque.com/axe/) accessibility testing engine, and [OddContrast](https://www.oddcontrast.com/) and [CSS HD Gradients](https://gradient.style/) color tools
+They continue to work on it, but are also joined by an exceptional small grassroots team of co-maintainers.

 ## Features